Diamondbacks vs. Guardians Player Props Betting Odds

 Ramírez Stats

-- Ramirez has put up 74 hits with 19 doubles, two triples, 11 home runs and 29 walks.
-He has driven in 41 runs with six stolen bases.
+- Ramirez has 74 hits with 19 doubles, two triples, 11 home runs, 29 walks and 42 RBI.
+He's also stolen six bases.

 Ramírez Recent Games